DhanushGowda26/terraform-ansible-lab/terraform/README.md

 > Conceptually, the pattern is:
 > `Module defines what it needs` → `Root provides environment-specific values` → `Terraform deploys resources in AWS`.
+> `Root module is the entry point.` → `Root defines what values to pass to the child module.` → `The child module expects variables.`.

 ---